Clean Energy

 Energy Policy Drives Change

-• Recent additions to the policy to support clean energy call for campuses to reduce energy-use intensity (energy per square foot per year) by 2 percent year over year through more efficient measures.
+The policy calls for all UC campuses to reduce energy-use intensity (energy per square foot per year) by 2 percent year over year.

-• No new UC buildings or major renovations, except in special circumstances, will use on-site fossil fuel combustion, such as natural gas, for space and water heating.
+No new UC buildings or major renovations (except in special defined circumstances) will use on-site fossil fuel combustion–such as natural gas–for space and water heating.

 The campus's Energy Use Policy provides a local framework to support energy-efficient decisions.
 The policy outlines energy conservation practices for heating, cooling, ventilation, lighting, equipment, construction and renovation projects.